ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-architecture.md

 ## What is Architecture.

-Before jumping to Clean Architecture, let's discuss what an 'architecture' actually is.
+Before jumping to Clean Architecture, let's discuss what 'architecture' actually is.
 Different experts have different definitions of what architecture exactly is.
 Some say it's 'the fundamental organization of a system' while others define it as 'the way the highest level components are wired together.
 Since I'm nowhere near to being an expert, I'll just have to defer to the definition provided by the experts, which in essence is 'how we organize our system'.

 ## Why bother with Architecture.

 The quote below sums up why architecture is important.

-> _"A poor architecture is a major contributor to the growth of cruft - elements of the software that impede the ability of developers to understand the software.
+> _"Poor architecture is a major contributor to the growth of cruft - elements of the software that impede the ability of developers to understand the software.
 Software that contains a lot of cruft is much harder to modify, leading to features that arrive more slowly and with more defects."_
 >
 > -- **Martin Fowler, 2019**